tyleragreen/tyleragreen-site/_posts/2016-04-03-bike-share-has-arrived-in-fort-collins.md

   3. Enter the code of the bike you wish to use into the app to get the U-lock key.
   4. Unlock the bike.
   5. Ride!
-  6. Return the bike to any station, lock it up with the U-lock, and hit &#8220;Return it!&#8221; on the app.
+  6. Return the bike to any station, lock it up with the U-lock, and hit "Return it!" on the app.

 That's it!
 Keep reading for some photos of my experience and details on each component of the bike share.